Elevate Your Career with an MBA Degree from UM-Flint

 - Two letters of recommendation (professional and/or academic)

 - International students must submit additional documentation.
-This program can be completed online or on-campus.
+This program can be completed online or online with some on-campus classes.
 Admitted students are eligible to obtain a student visa (F visa).

 International students may also complete this program online in their home country.